SuperFlyTV/sofie-demo-blueprints/README.md

    - Select `system-bundle.js` from the extracted zip archive.
    - Name this blueprint `system`.
    - Click the plus icon again to add another blueprint.
-   - This time, upload `studio0-bundle.js`, naming it `studio0`.
+   - This time, upload `demostudio-bundle.js`, naming it `demostudio`.
-   - Repeat for `showstyle0-bundle.js`, naming it `showstyle0`.
+   - Repeat for `demoshowstyle-bundle.js`, naming it `demoshowstyle`.
 1. Assign the blueprints:
    - Select the `system` blueprint and click the "Assign" button.
    - Under the Studios heading, expand your studio and click Generic Properties.
-   - In the Blueprint dropdown, select `studio0`.
+   - In the Blueprint dropdown, select `demostudio`.
    - Under the Show Styles heading, expand your showstyle and click Generic Properties.
-   - In the Blueprint dropdown, select `showstyle0`.
+   - In the Blueprint dropdown, select `demoshowstyle`.
 1. Run the blueprint migrations
    - Under the Tools heading, click "Upgrade Database".
    - Fill out any fields and run the migrations.